BenSterenson/profileanalysis/README.md

 ###The Workplan
 The project was split four ways:
-* Under the hood:	Database creation, Facebook data management
+* Under the hood:	Database creation, Facebook data management - `Ben`
-	- Ben
-* Interface:		Wrapper communication between DB, API and FrontEnd
+* Interface:		Wrapper communication between DB, API and FrontEnd - `Michael`
-	- Michael
-* Image Processing: 	API usage and data manipulation
+* Image Processing: 	API usage and data manipulation	- `Royee`
- 	- Royee
-* Web Application:	Frontend design and connection to Backend
+* Web Application:	Frontend design and connection to Backend - `Lior`
-	- Lior

 Besides main responsibility distribution, each project member took part in writing the SQL queries, connecting the pieces of code together, reviewing one another’s work and assembling this document.